 Q. Where will the program be held?

-A. The 2021 CLS Law School Fellows program will be help in San Antonio, TX.
+A. The 2022 CLS Law School Fellows program will be held in DC.
 Because we seek to develop a scholarly community, it is important to us to meet in person.
-This year’s location was chosen based on our ability to meet face to face, while meeting all local regulations and requirements for the safety of our students, mentors, and faculty.
-Travel to and from the location is paid for all participants.
+All local regulations and requirements will be followed for the safety of our students, mentors, and faculty.

 Q. Who is eligible to apply for the program?

 A. The program is designed for students who are currently in their first or second year of law school.

 Q. What criteria are used to select students?

 A. Criteria include academic excellence, commitment to the mission of the program, character, and spiritual maturity.
 (The CLS Fellows program will be taught from a Christian perspective, but students from any faith tradition or none will be considered for admittance).
 Because the program is designed to provide foundational material from a Christian perspective, students from schools that do not teach from a distinctly Christian perspective will be given some preference.

 Q. How much does it cost to participate in the program?

 A. All program materials, instruction, travel to and from DC, lodging, and meals are covered for every student.
 Students should consider bringing money for snacks and incidental expenses.

 A. Applications will be accepted November 1, 2021 thru March 3, 2022.